-There’s an unusual and little-known investing play that small groups of retirees having been quietly using for years.
+There’s a little-known investment technique that small groups of retirees having been quietly using for years.

-According to an article buried in the back pages of the Wall Street Journal, in one instance, a 78-year-old man was able to boost his monthly retirement take home pay by 33% using this same technique.
+According to an article buried in the back pages of the Wall Street Journal, in one instance, a 78-year-old man was able to supplement his monthly retirement income using this same technique.

 So, how did he do it, and just what is it?

-Well, it involves a very short-term trade that opens and closes every week – in just six days.
-One of my readers calls this a “six-day profit window”.
+Well, it involves a very short-term trade that opens and closes every week - in just six days.
+One of my readers calls this a "six-day trade window".

-And the good news is that anyone can place this trade – not just retirees.
+And the good news is that nearly anyone can learn how to place this trade - not just retirees.

 In practice, you initiate this trade on a Thursday evening, and then you wait - for 6 trading days.